 Kratom in Thailand

-In this post, we’ll discuss how mitragyna speciosa was discovered.
-We’ll cover what occured in the hundred years after.
-And lastly, how we’re still dealing with the residual consequences of kratom prohibition.
+And lastly, we’ll discuss how we’re now dealing with the residual consequences of kratom prohibition.

 A Brief Tea History

-In the 1830s, the Dutch East India Trading Company sent their official botanist, a man named Pieter Korthals, on a three year trip through Southeast Asia.
-During his travels, Korth noticed locals using the leaves from a local tree that, at the time, was unknown in the west.
+In the 1830s, the Dutch East India Company sent their official botanist, a man named Pieter Korthals, on a three year trip through Southeast Asia.

 The plant remained in these communities until the early 2000s when it started to reach a mainstream audience.
-Within a few years, kratom had gone from traditional tea to headshop commodity.
-In many ways, however, this was still a golden period compared to when it came onto the FDA’s radar.
-More on that in a moment.
+Within a few years, kratom had gone from traditional tea to head shop commodity.

 Kratom in Thailand

 In the early 1940s, the Thai government attempted to boost revenue by placing a new tax on opium.
-Local farmers, many of whom couldn’t afford the new tax, responded by switching to kratom.
-For them, it was a widely available cheaper alternative.
+Many local farmers who used opium but couldn’t afford the new tax switched to using kratom instead.
+For them, it was a widely available and cheaper alternative.

-It didn’t take long for the Thai government to feel the effects, and in 1943 they responded by banning the tree.
+It didn’t take long for the Thai government to feel the effects of the lost tax revenues, and in 1943 they responded by banning the tree.

 “Taxes for opium are high while kratom is currently not being taxed.
 With the increase of those taxes, people are starting to use kratom instead and this has had a visible impact on our government’s income.”